Bromazepam: Pharmacology

 Bromazepam is a "classical" benzodiazepine; other classical benzodiazepines include: diazepam, clonazepam, oxazepam, lorazepam, nitrazepam, flurazepam, and clorazepate.
 Its molecular structure is composed of a diazepine connected to a benzene ring and a pyridine ring, the benzene ring having a single nitrogen atom that replaces one of the carbon atoms in the ring structure.
 It is a 1,4-benzodiazepine, which means that the nitrogens on the seven-sided diazepine ring are in the 1 and 4 positions.

-Bromazepam binds to the GABA receptor GABA_{A}, causing a conformational change and increasing the inhibitory effects of GABA.
+Bromazepam binds to the GABA_{A} receptor, causing a conformational change and increasing the inhibitory effects of GABA.
 It acts as a positive modulator, increasing the receptors' response when activated by GABA itself or an agonist (such as alcohol).
-As opposed to barbital, BZDs are not GABA-receptor activators and rely on increasing the neurotransmitter's natural activity.
+As opposed to barbital, benzodiazepines are not GABA receptor activators and rely on increasing the neurotransmitter's natural activity.
 Bromazepam is an intermediate-acting benzodiazepine, is moderately lipophilic compared to other substances of its class and metabolised hepatically via oxidative pathways.
 It does not possess any antidepressant or antipsychotic qualities.

 After night time administration of bromazepam a highly significant reduction of gastric acid secretion occurs during sleep followed by a highly significant rebound in gastric acid production the following day.

 Bromazepam alters the electrical status of the brain causing an increase in beta activity and a decrease in alpha activity in EEG recordings.

 Pharmacokinetics

-Bromazepam is reported to be metabolized by a hepatic enzyme belonging to the Cytochrome P450 family of enzymes.
+Bromazepam is reported to be metabolized by a hepatic enzyme belonging to the cytochrome P450 family of enzymes.
 In 2003, a team led by Oda Manami at Oita Medical University reported that CYP3A4, a member of the Cytochrome P450 family, was not the responsible enzyme since itraconazole, a known inhibitor of CYP3A4, did not affect its metabolism.
 In 1995, J. van Harten at the Solvay Pharmaceutical Department of Clinical Pharmacology in Weesp reported that fluvoxamine, which is a potent inhibitor of CYP1A2, a less potent CYP3A4 inhibitor, and a negligible inhibitor of CYP2D6, does inhibit its metabolism.

 The major metabolite of bromazepam is hydroxybromazepam, which is an active agent too and has a half-life approximately equal to that of bromazepam.